 But what sets Lets-Plot apart from the well-known Matplotlib and Seaborn Python libraries?
 With Lets-Plot you can produce interactive visualizations, and do it with just a few lines of code.
-The Lets-Plot library can be easily configured in SciView in PyCharm Professional edition, and comes already pre-installed in Datalore, the online Jupyter notebooks by JetBrains.
+The Lets-Plot library can be easily configured in SciView in PyCharm Professional edition, and comes already pre-installed in Datalore, the collaborative data science platform by JetBrains.

 Read this blog post to learn how to make your data plots more engaging.
 Or check out the published Lets-Plot tutorials.

 Why Lets-Plot library?

 When you take a look at basic scatter plots and histogram plots, you can grasp the general trends.
 However, it can be difficult to understand the exact numbers for each plot element along the axis.
 With the Lets-Plot library, you can just hover over part of the plot and instantly get the exact values.

 Check out this quick start tutorial.

 Geocoding API enables converting names of places into geographic coordinates.
 The GeoPandas library comes with default datasets containing the coordinates of the countries and some of their attributes.

 In a nutshell, Lets-Plot makes it possible to create interactive maps and present geospatial data in a more engaging and informative way.